DinoZoidDev/BasicMod/README.md

 # BasicMod

-This is DinoZoid#0454's Basic Mod.
+This is an old Minecraft mod, now an archived project.